Schmaltz: Uses

 Schmaltz typically has a strong aroma, and therefore, often is used for hearty recipes such as stews or roasts.
 It is a key ingredient in Jewish soups such as chicken soup, as well as in matzo ball soup and some cholent.
 Sometimes it is used as a bread spread, where it may be salted.
 Generally, this is consumed on Jewish rye or challah breads.
 It may be used to prepare foods served as part of fleishig (meat) meals such as latkes, matzah brei, or potato kugel, or instead of butter when pan-frying potatoes, onions, or other foods.

 Vegetarian schmaltz

 Various vegetarian (and consequently pareve) versions of schmaltz have been marketed, starting with Nyafat (U.S., Rokeach and Sons, 1924), which is largely coconut oil with some onion flavoring and color.
 Vegetable shortening also is used as a substitute.

-Vegetarian schmaltz was manufactured in South Africa from 1951 under the brand Debra's Schmaltz, with Debra referring to Debora Bregman, who founded Debras Manufacturers.
-The slogan "Even the chicken can't tell the difference" was added later.
-Chef Oded Schwartz discusses Debra's Schmaltz in his book In Search of Plenty — A History of Jewish Food.
+Vegetarian schmaltz was manufactured in South Africa from July 1951 under the brand Debra's Schmalz, with “Debra” referring to Debora Bregman, who founded Debras Manufacturers.
+Production began in Bregman's home kitchen in Norwood before moving to a dedicated manufacturing facility and office in Johannesburg.
+The slogan "Even the chicken can't tell the difference" was added soon after production began.
+Debra's Schmalz was eventually distributed across southern Africa.
+The business was sold by the Bregman family in 1976, and Debra's Schmalz continued to be manufactured and distributed.
+Chef Oded Schwartz discusses Debra's Schmalz in his book In Search of Plenty — A History of Jewish Food.